NetworkBlockDevice/nbd/doc/proto.md

 	given in the `NBD_OPT_SELECT` option in case the server has multiple alternate names for a single export.
       - 64 bits, size of the export in bytes (unsigned)
-      - 16 bits, export flags
+      - 16 bits, transmission flags

       That is, the `NBD_REP_SERVER` message is extended to also include the data sent in reply to the `NBD_OPT_EXPORT_NAME` option.